 - 1. Clear Backup Memory Data allows the user to clear the memory in the charger, which contains charge events, fault events, and charger configuration parameters. - 2.
 External Light Configuration allows the user to set two modes of operation: Selector Mode and 3 external lights can be configured to monitor any of the 5 following states of Charger operation: Connected and Stop Charging, Connected and Charging, Connected and Equalizing, Port available and Fault or Warning.
 This feature is only applicable in systems where external lights have been installed and connected to the charger. - 3.
 EQ Button Action Configuration allows the user to configure the behavior of the EQ button.
-The default setting is "Always Active". - 4.
+The default setting is "Always Active. - 4.
 Auto EQ allows the user to turn the auto EQ feature on or off.
 The default setting is "ON". - 5.
 Fast Charge SOC Limit allows the user to set the State of Charge limit for fast charging.
 The default setting is "100%". - 6.
 Full Charge Setup allows the user to customize the behavior of the charger to exceed the fast charge SOC limit.
-The default setting is "OFF". - 7.
+The default setting is "ON", start time default setting is "02:00" end time default setting is "06:00" military time and Full Charge is set to 0.5hrs - 7.
 Reduced Charge Rate allows the user to reduce their utility costs and/or reduce battery heating.
 For example, in a 2 shift operation with 8 hours of overnight shutdown it can make sense to reduce the charge rate over night to reduce battery heating since there is so much time available.
 Also, a user can choose to reduce the charge rate during peak utility rate charges to reduce utility costs.
 The default setting is "OFF". - 8.
 Temperature Readout Selection allows the user to select Fahrenheit or Celsius for the temperature display.
-The default setting is "Fahrenheit". - 9.
+The default setting is "Celsius". - 9.
 Ventilation System allows the user to configure the operation of a ventilation system.
 This feature is only applicable in systems where a ventilation system has been installed and connected to the charger.
-If a ventilation system is activated, the air pump system is disabled.
-The default setting is "OFF".
+If a Ventilation system is activated, the air pump system is disabled.
+The default setting is "OFF"